billhammond-dev/OctopusInfoTool1/README.md

 Web Application with front and back end components, written in VueJs, Node, Html/Css

-This was built to solve a recurring issue I kept having with deployment tickets where I would need to know exactly when a particular step of an Octopus release had been deployed last, in an environment where the full stacks were almost never deployed in full, and cloud resources were generally always deployed by releasing a single deployment step.
+This was built to solve a recurring issue I kept having with deployment tickets where I would need to know exactly when a particular step of an Octopus release had been deployed last, in an environment where the full releases were almost never deployed at once, and cloud resources were generally always deployed by releasing a single deployment step.

 It turns out that the data available from the Octopus API is structured in a way that makes it very difficult to obtain this information.